 Now it’s your turn to play this ABC Gratefulness Game…

+This practice is from Br.
+David’s introduction to Stop-Look-Go: A Grateful Practice Workbook and Gratitude Journal.
 Experience the joy of grateful living through practical instructions, exercises and essays.
 Using the STOP, LOOK, GO technique gratefully borrowed from Br.
 David Steindl-Rast, the book offers 32 exercises adapted from A Network for Grateful Living and The Greater Good Science Center that explore all aspects of grateful living.
-From the foundations of gratefulness to being grateful in hard times, this workbook and journal provides the building blocks to a grateful life.
 You can purchase Stop-Look-Go: A Grateful Practice Workbook and Gratitude Journal at Amazon.
+Br.
+David says: “My heart overflows with gratitude to my dear friends, Candice Fuhrman, Karie Jacobson, and Gary Fiedel for their nine-month labor that gave birth to this promising baby.
+It takes practice to achieve gratefulness…”

 This site is brought to you by A Network for Grateful Living, a 501(c)(3) nonprofit.
 All donations are fully tax deductible in the U.S.A.